yownas/vzsh/README.md

 Run scripts/modules that are helpful to vzsh but not so much that they should be a part of the core vzsh-script.

-See https://github.com/yownas/vzsh-modules for some examples.
+See https://github.com/yownas/vzsh-modules for some examples and how to setup.

     -u
     (Or set VZSH_UPDATE to 0 or false)